The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: Identifying cocycles

 \section{Identifying cocycles}

-By our main theorem the rational cohomology of $h\Cob_1$ is a polynomial algebra on a generator $\ga$ in degree $0$ and generators $\gk_i$ in degree $(2i+2)$.
-We wish to give combinatorial formulas for these cocyles representing $\gk_i$.
+By our main theorem the rational cohomology of $h\Cob_1$ is a polynomial algebra on a generator $\ga$ in degree $0$ and generators $\dlgk_i$ in degree $(2i+2)$.
+We wish to give combinatorial formulas for these cocycles representing $\dlgk_i$.

-Our strategy is as follows: The computations of section \ref{sec:Computations-d=1} imply that all the $\gk_i$ are pulled back from the space of cuts $\|\Cut_1\|$ and in the previous section we gave an equivalence $\|\Cut_1\| \simeq Q(\gS^2 BF_1)$.
-We will now show that the topological poset $F_1$ of `factorizations of circles' is equivalent to Connes' category $\gL$ of cyclicly ordered sets.
+Our strategy is as follows: The computations of section \ref{sec:Computations-d=1} imply that all the $\dlgk_i$ are pulled back from the space of cuts $\|\Cut_1\|$ and in the previous section we gave an equivalence $\|\Cut_1\| \simeq Q(\gS^2 BF_1)$.
+We will now show that the topological poset $F_1$ of `factorizations of circles' has an equivalent classifying space to Connes' category $\gL$ of cyclicly ordered sets.
 It is well-known that $B\gL \simeq \CP^\infty$ and Igusa has constructed cocycles $\gc_k \in C^{2k}(\gL; \IQ)$ on $\gL$ that represent $c^k \in \IQ[c] = H^*(\CP^\infty;\IQ)$.
-Once the necessary identifications are made it is only a matter of correctly pulling and pushing the cocyles through our equivalences in order to obtain the desired formulas for $\gk_k$.
+Once the necessary identifications are made it is only a matter of correctly pulling and pushing the cocycles through our equivalences in order to obtain the desired formulas for $\dlgk_k$.